Repeater Component

 Configure the Radio Buttons Component

-Next up, a Radio Buttons component.
-This component displays the values from the employment column of your Data Table.
+This Radio Buttons component displays the values from the employment column of your Data Table component.
 Match the values in the component's Value to Store in Submission Data column to those in the Data Table component.
-Doin so lets the Repeater component preselect Radio Buttons values in Express View Express View is how your end-user views you application.
+Doing so lets the Repeater component preselect the values in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View. based on the value in your Data Table component.

-1. Drag and drop a Radio Buttons icon Radio Buttons component onto your canvas, placing it in column2 of the colRepeater Columns Component Icon Columns component.
+1. Drag and drop a Radio Buttons component onto your canvas, placing it in column2 of the colRepeater Columns Component Icon Columns component.

 2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. field, enter employment.